-

 A.D.), a Roman author of the first

-physician who lived at the turn of the 1st and
+Greek physician who lived at the turn of the

-a tool in the treatment of various diseases.
+hot baths as a tool in the treatment of

 In the 19th century